 Ergonomics - under the index finger is the trigger, above it is a transverse reverse switch, equally convenient for both left-handers and right-handers.
 The choice of the operating mode (screwdriver/drill/impact drill) is made on the ring located under the usual tightening force limiter.

-The maximum torque of 63-newton meters is slightly more than in the "gentle" mode, but after all, it has a second maximum torque mode, which has nothing to oppose.
+The maximum torque is slightly more than in the "gentle" mode, but after all, it has a second maximum torque mode, which has nothing to oppose.
 In the shock mode, the lower weight of the screwdriver immediately affects – a one-and-a-half kilogram fairly itches in the palm, since the rubber pads on the handle are thin and do not save much from vibration.
 The battery is drained faster, as it lags behind in the capacity.

 For both left-handers and right-handers.

 Note the indisputable advantage of the impact drill in the form of a brushless motor (from the tools that got into the rating, LUDYVI was the only one with a motor of this type) - this is an increased resource (no brushes – no problems), and reduced energy consumption.
-As a result, having the same five-amp battery LUDYVI on one charge will work longer.
+As a result, having the same six-amp battery LUDYVI on one charge will work longer.

 The three-position speed controller seemed an interesting solution.
 After the usual two-positioner, at first, it is unusual... but then you realize that this "average" mode is often not enough.